ethyca/fides/docs/fidesops/docs/guides/manual_data.md

               data_type: string
 ```

-## Resuming a paused privacy request
+## Resuming a paused access privacy request

-A privacy request will pause execution when it reaches a manual collection.
+A privacy request will pause execution when it reaches a manual collection in an access request.
 An administrator
 should manually retrieve the data and send it in a POST request.
 The fields
 should match the fields on the paused collection.

+Erasure requests with manual collections will also need data manually added as well.

 ```json title="<code>POST {{host}}/privacy-request/{{privacy_request_id}}/manual_input</code>"
 [{